What to Do With Old Hearing Aids

 - Repurposing for those struggling financially: This involves used hearing aids being donated to hearing care professionals and being cleaned, serviced and adjusted to suit the specific needs of its recipient who was unable to afford a new hearing aid.

 - Refurbishment for developing nations: Some donated hearing aids are repaired and refurbished and sent with volunteers and healthcare professionals on health missions to developing countries, where those in need are fitted with their new hearing aid.
+Bay Audio participates in a program of this nature in Samoa (see above).

 - Components donated to manufacturers: Working components of old hearing aids can be utilised in the manufacture of new ones, with the price of the useful parts being discounted from the completed unit.
 This makes the end price of the hearing aid cheaper for those with limited ability to pay.